payt0nc/nogizaka-data/README.md

-# NOGISONGS Data
+# Nogizaka-lib Data

-This is a project to process the raw data of _NOGISONGS_ project to make them instantly available for the View.
+This is a project to process the raw data of [Nogizaka Lib](https://github.com/shawnrivers/nogizaka-lib) project to make them instantly available for the View.

 ## Usage